REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2018-07-30: Added instructions to create user profile for service accounts in Admintool.
 * 2018-03-02: Added environment variable FEDERATION_DOC_URL.
 * 2017-03-17: Added environment variables for institutional branding.
 * 2016-08-30: Added instructions for configuring a GoogleMaps API key.